FilopateerMaged/reactnd-project-would-you-rather-starter/fend-would-you-rather/README.md

+#Instructions for installing and launching the project
+Clone or download the project
+Run npm install in the project root directory to install dependencies Run npm start to launch the project
 # Would You Rather Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.